ArtemiiimetrA/3deye-test-assignment/README.md

 - **MaxOpenFiles** (int): Maximum number of file handles that can be open simultaneously during the merge phase.
 This limits the number of chunks that can be merged in a single pass.

+- **MaxMergeParallelism** (int): Maximum number of concurrent merge operations during the merge phase.
+Controls how many merge operations can be performed in parallel, which affects CPU and I/O utilization during the merge process.

 - **AdaptiveChunkSize** (bool): Enables adaptive chunk sizing based on memory pressure.
 When enabled, chunk sizes will vary between `MinChunkSizeMb` and `MaxChunkSizeMb` based on available memory and data characteristics.

 - **MinChunkSizeMb** (int): Minimum chunk size (in megabytes) when using adaptive chunk sizing.
 Used only when `AdaptiveChunkSize` is `true`.